YOUR AIR FILTER.

 Like all the other filters on your car, it's worth replacing the air filter element itself periodically.
 Rather than cleaning and re-oiling, lots of customers prefer to simply replace their filter element for what is a relatively low cost.

-We recommend replacement after 2 years for optimum performance.
-Of course, the filter will last for a longer period of time with correct maintenance and inspection for condition of foam as laid out below.
+For the Trifoam filter, we recommend replacement after 2 years for optimum performance.
+Of course, the filter will last for a much longer period of time with correct maintenance and inspection for condition of foam as laid out below.

 Replacement filters are available from RacingLine Dealers.